-A long-term, tax-free savings account.
-A great way for kids under 18 to lock some money away.
+Our Junior Cash ISA is a long-term, tax-free savings account.
+A great way for kids under 18 to save for the future.

 It's a variable interest rate.
 It will be paid after each year on 5 April.

 Yes.
 As this account pays a variable rate of interest it can change over time.
 We’ll always let you know of any planned changes to the rate.
 Our account conditions (PDF, 210KB) explain when and how we do this.
 For example we might review the interest rate if the Bank of England base rate changes.

 For example, if you deposit £1000.00 when you open the account, the balance after 12 months will be £1036.50.

 No. You can't take money out until the child turns 18.

 You can't close it early, except in special circumstances which you can see in the account conditions (PDF, 210KB).

 When the child reaches 18 the account matures to an adult cash ISA where the child can continue to save tax free.

 Tax free means you will not pay income tax on your interest.